 By now, you should be saying, “I need me more of that long tail!
 How do I do it?”

 Here are some tips:

 – Look beyond your head search terms.
 If you think that your site is only relevant for a few main keyterms (such as “Manhattan vacation rental,” think again.
 Then read this great post by Rand that explains why you are so, so wrong.

 – Check your analytics to see how you’re currently benefiting from the long tail.
 Notice any content trends that may help you plan future articles.
-Plus, this post in Search News Central can help you create a directional long tail keyword list.

 – Determine what your readers want to learn more about.
 Keyphrase research can help you discover long tail terms.
 Ask your customer service department what questions they frequently hear – you can develop content that answers these questions.
 Plus, you can explore other content opportunities, too – this blog post by Hubspot talks about how to handle your “content holes.”

 – Don’t worry about “traditionally” optimizing for long-tail terms.
 You may be thinking, “Heather, how in the heck am I going to exact match a phrase like “Manhattan vacation rental wifi close to Javits center?”
 You don’t need to.
 You’ll notice that the search results in the second example aren’t “optimized” for those terms.
 But, those terms are on the landing page – and that’s why the listings position for that term.